Healthcare in Texas: Medicaid coverage and expansion

+Limited Access to Healthcare

+Texas ranks 49th in mental health providers per 100,000 citizens and 47th in primary care providers per 100,000 citizens.
+Texas also has the highest percentage of uninsured population coming in last place.
+There are negative effects and increased risk when uninsured and uninsured adults are less likely to receive preventive services for chronic conditions such as diabetes, cancer, and cardiovascular disease.
+Similarly, children without health insurance who lack access to healthcare are less likely to receive critical preventative services, immunizations, and treatment for conditions such as asthma.
+On top of individual problems with healthcare in Texas there is a shortage of healthcare providers as a whole in the state.
+Of the 254 counties in Texas, 230 counties are experiencing a whole-county shortage of primary care physicians, 20 counties are experiencing a partial area-specific shortage of PCPs, and only 4 counties are experiencing no shortage of Primary Care Physicians.
+Healthcare can be difficult to access in Texas for a multitude of different reasons that are less common or do not exist in other states.

 Medical research

 Texas has many research medical centers.
 The state has nine medical schools, three dental schools, and two optometry schools.
 Texas has two Biosafety Level 4 (BSL-4) laboratories: one at The University of Texas Medical Branch (UTMB) in Galveston, and the other at the Southwest Foundation for Biomedical Research in San Antonio—the first privately owned BSL-4 lab in the United States.

 The Texas Medical Center in Houston, holds the world's largest concentration of research and healthcare institutions, with 47 member institutions.
 Texas Medical Center performs the most heart transplants in the world.
 The University of Texas M. D. Anderson Cancer Center in Houston is a highly regarded academic institution that centers around cancer patient care, research, education and prevention.

 San Antonio's South Texas Medical Center facilities rank sixth in clinical medicine research impact in the United States.
 The University of Texas Health Science Center is another highly ranked research and educational institution in San Antonio.

 Both the American Heart Association and the University of Texas Southwestern Medical Center call Dallas home.
 The Southwestern Medical Center ranks "among the top academic medical centers in the world".
 The institution's medical school employs the most medical school Nobel laureates in the world.